Is Swordfish Halal or Haram?

 About Swordfish

-Swordfish is a unique type of ocean predator commonly found in deep waters across the globe.
-Like tuna, salmon, and trout, swordfish falls under the category of pelagic fish – large ocean dwellers that migrate along oxygen-rich surface waters.
+Swordfish are a unique type of ocean predator commonly found in deep waters across the globe.
+Like tuna, salmon, and trout, swordfish fall under the category of pelagic fish – large ocean dwellers that migrate along oxygen-rich surface waters.

 This magnificent predatory fish has been sought after for centuries by both sport fishermen and commercial fleets alike, due to its highly prized meat that’s often used in high-end restaurants and specialty markets around the world.